Sidstumple/cmd-touch/README.md

 7. For login credentials send an email to info@cydstumpel.nl

 ## Keystone
 This website runs on Keystone, which is a CMS for Node.js.
-Keystone works with MongoDB models, to add a model:
+Keystone works with MongoDB models, to add a model create a new .js file in the `models` folder:
 ```javascript
 var keystone = require('keystone');
 var Types = keystone.Field.Types;